Responsibilities & instructions

 Chairs and speakers are asked to arrive at the meeting room about 30 minutes prior to the start of the session to familiarize themselves with the controls for the computer, microphones, AV equipment, and timer.
 Floating technicians will be on hand to assist you if necessary.

-Because we are capturing the slides and audio for these sessions, please make sure that presenters and the audience utilize the microphones in the room.
+Because we are capturing the slides and audio for these sessions, please ensure that presenters and the audience utilize the microphones in the room.

 If you experience technical difficulties during the session, notify an AV technician or APS staff person for assistance.

-The Speaker Ready Room, in the Duluth Room at the Hilton Minneapolis, is available to you to familiarize yourself with the equipment in the room during these times:
+The Speaker Ready Room will be available to you to familiarize yourself with the equipment in the room and prepare for your session.

 - APS will send an email to you with a link to the Speaker Console where you can set your profile.
 (Note: You must be registered for the meeting and your registration email must match the one in the online Bulletin.)